Large Scale Research on Modern Slavery in East Asia

 - Investing in rights awareness campaigns that target both workers and employers.

-Promoting change in these key areas has the potential to resolve problems that are most harmful to labor migrants – particularly their limited ability to control their own migration – and push all parties involved to pursue more ethical and economically sound practices.
+Promoting change in these key areas has the potential to resolve problems that are most harmful to labour migrants – particularly their limited ability to control their own migration – and push all parties involved to pursue more ethical and economically sound practices.